Prof. Anne Anderson, C.S.J Board Chair, St. Joseph's Health System, Diocese of Hamilton Ontario

 Dr. Priscilla Adoyo is the vice president for academic affairs at International Theological Seminary in California.
 She has served in that role since 2018 and brings a wide range of academic and ministerial experience.

-She served as the director of the Institute for the Study of African Realities at Africa International University in Nairobi, Kenya.
+She has served as the director of the Institute for the Study of African Realities at Africa International University in Nairobi, Kenya.
 She also served as a missionary in Nigeria with the Navigators and has served on the board of several organizations, including as a board member of the Nairobi Evangelical Graduate School of Theology.
-She also was on the team that developed the African Study Bible.
+Additionally, she was on the team that developed the African Study Bible.

 Mr. René EspinosaTreasurer, In Trust Center